bairdlangenbrunner/Technical-Notes-of-Randerson-Group/source/linux.rst

     ssh -Y userName@gplogin1.ps.uci.edu

 Trusted X11 forwardings are not subjected to the X11 SECURITY extension controls.
 Then enter password.
+After you login for the first time, you can type ``passwd`` to change your password.

 Public Key Authentication with SSH
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++